jackerschott/texmax/README.md

     $ make

-For installation and removal use
+For installation and deinstallation use

     # make install